Father’s Day (Titus 2:2)

 You can’t do this all at once, so here’s a bit of a takeaway for today.

 First, pick one area in which you’re weak.
 If you’re weak in self-control, pick that one.
-If you’re thought life is pretty negative and cynical, choose that.
+If your thought life is pretty negative and cynical, choose that.
 If you need to do some marriage work, then select that.
 Don’t pick more than one; just pick one area so you’re not overwhelmed.

 Second, find another guy that can walk with you.
 It doesn’t have to be a heavy thing.
 It’s not like you have to get together and get all deep and intimate right away.
 But guys need other guys.
 There are some things that a woman will never understand about you.
 You need someone that you can talk with, and over time, someone with whom you can open up the details of your life.
 I phoned a guy a few years ago and invited him out to lunch.
 I asked if we could get together and just talk – sometimes talk, sometimes just laugh – to keep each other sharp.
 He was surprised I hadn’t asked sooner.
 We need to find someone, maybe go golfing with them or something.
 We need other guys in our lives so we can say, “This is where I am in this part of my life.”